 By Rev. Ian Markham

-The writer is dean of Virginia Theological Seminary.
+The writer is dean and president of Virginia Theological Seminary.